mick3/milestone-3/Readme.md

 ##### I deployed the application to Heroku and github via gitpod with the pre-ordained setup Code Institute has set up for us in our projects.

 # Acknowledgments
 ##### I used the "Task Manager" demo videos for a lot of my inspiration and know-how to do the project.
-The code is similar but it isn't copied.

 # Media
 ##### The photos and body copy used for the recipes that already exist on the web app were taken from www.weelicious.com and their respective recipes already listed on the website.